-The manufacturing of sunblock creams and lotions has been on a steady increase in recent years as a result of increased awareness on the effects of ultra-violet rays (UV) and the exposure to skin.
+The manufacturing of sunblock creams and lotions has been on a steady increase in recent years as a result of increased awareness on the effects of ultra-violet rays (UV) and exposure to skin.

-Increased awareness has created the requirement for specialty products such as water resistant formulas, infant formulas, and increased sun protection factors (SPF) formulas.
+Increased awareness has created the requirement for specialty products such as water-resistant formulas, infant formulas, and increased sun protection factors (SPF) formulas.

 Manufacturing techniques play an important role in adapting to the changing market to meet the requirements of the consumer while maximizing the performance of the ingredients.
-Manufacturing sunblock creams and lotions involves either oil-in-water or water-in-oil emulsions.
+Manufacturing sunblock creams and lotions involve either oil-in-water or water-in-oil emulsions.